What is a patient medical home?

 - Doctors will have opportunities to work with more teams of health professionals.

-- Due to a major realignment of the health authorities’ primary and community care services, it will be easier for doctors to access specialized services for patients in the community.
+- Due to a major realignment of the health authorities’ primary and community care services, it will be easier for doctors to access specialized services for patients in

 - Doctors will be supported by more physician networks.